PITTSFIELD -- Jenna Giardina was just like most of her players on the Pittsfield High School girls lacrosse team.

 Giardina was a soccer standout at Franklin Pierce, playing on a team in 2007 that advanced to the NCAA Division II championship game.

 She had 8 goals and 13 assists for the Ravens in her senior year and led her team with five game-winning goals.
-One of those five came in a 3-0 win over Bryant in the second round of the NCAA tournament.

 "She sees it from a college level, so she's bringing in more than somebody that only played in high school would know," said Pittsfield's Rebecca Schnopp.
 "We're all new.
 Lacrosse is such a new sport.
 It's really cool that she sort of joined it at the same time we did and we're all on the same level."